top of page

 But whales aren’t the only marine attractions here.
 Stony Point Nature Reserve has a colony of African Penguins, Great White Sharks patrol these coastal waters, there are many colonies of playful Brown Fur Seals and dolphins play in the surf.

-The Overberg is home to a remarkable floral diversity.
+The Overberg has a remarkable floral diversity.
 Most of the reserves and mountains are covered in Fynbos, which are characterized by Erica, Protea and Restio species.
 The best flower displays can usually be seen between August and October.
 A good place to see Fynbos is the Kogelberg Nature Reserve, often referred to as the heart of the Cape Floral Kingdom.

-The Overberg is home to the Whale Coast.
+The coastline between the Kogelberg Nature Reserve and the Quoin Point Nature Reserve is called the Whale Coast.
 This is a stretch of coastline that is famous for its whale and dolphin spotting.
 Within this stretch of coast lies the town Hermanus, which is one of the best land-based whale watching places in the world.
 The shallow waters along the coastline of Hermanus, Walker Bay Nature Reserve and De Hoop Nature Reserve are ideal to spot Southern Right Whale (in spring), dolphins and the Great White Shark.

 The landscape of the Overberg consists of flat land, used for agriculture, mountains to the north and a sandy/rocky coastline.
 It boasts some 2500 plant species, of which 300 are endemic.
 One of the reasons this number is so high is because the Kogelberg Nature Reserve lies in this region.
 This reserve has an exceptional diversity and quality of Fynbos, earning it the nickname of the heart of the Cape Floral Kingdom.
 This nature reserve alone has some 1800 plant species.